mattermost-community/mattermost-plugin-confluence/README.md

 ## Development

 This plugin contains both a server and web app portion.
 Read our documentation about the [Developer Workflow](https://developers.mattermost.com/integrate/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/integrate/plugins/developer-setup/) for more information about developing and extending plugins.

+## Note for Confluence server version greater or equal to 9

+- For Confluence server version greater than or equal to 9, run `/confluence install server` and follow the setup instructions.
+- User how triggers the event on confluence need to be connected on Mattermost in order to get the notification
+- Generic notification will be recieved for Page subscriptions if the user who is not connected to Mattermost triggers the event on Confluence
+- Admin can setup Admin API Token in plugin configuration to allow notifications for events even when the user who triggers the event on confluence is not connnected on Mattermost

+### / confluence connect

+Connect your mattermost account to confluence.

+### / confluence disconnect

+Disconnect your mattermost account to confluence.

 ### Releasing new versions